Dissimilar Metal Welding with Fiber Lasers

-It’s important to note that two metals that appear the same and may even have the same name can be joined together in what is still the dissimilar metal welding process.
+It’s important to note that two metals that appear the same and may even have the same name can be joined together.
 If their core properties are different but they share the same name, they are still dissimilar in nature.

 This has benefits for many different industries, such as the construction, automotive and electronics industry, whereby there is often a necessity to weld together different parts and components to save on material costs or to use the best possible metals at all times for the perfect end product.

 In this white paper, we explore dissimilar metal welding in more depth, looking at the process, factors to consider and which industries you can find it in, as well as how SPI Laser’s Fiber Laser range can be used effectively and efficiently not just for laser welding, but for dissimilar laser welding as well.

 What factors need to be considered for dissimilar metal welding?

 It is important to consider various factors before attempting to join two different metals, as this will determine not only how successful the welding will be, but also how long your newly joined components are likely to last.

 Firstly, the solubility that is the chemical properties of a substance which determines its ability to dissolve in a solvent, of the two dissimilar metals must be mutual.
 If the metals cannot be dissolved together, then the welding process will fail.

 Sufficient research must be conducted on the intermetallic compounds that will form within the transition zone between the two metals, investigating things such as the crack sensitivity, how susceptible they are to corrosion and its ductile ability.
 This range of factors is why it can be useful to use a ‘buttering layer’ that is easily soluble with the two dissimilar metals.
 We explore buttering layers in more depth below.